Jacopo-DM/FACT-2022/README.md

 ```bash
 pip install -r requirements.txt
 ```

+This project uses 2 datasets, ImageNet and CUB-200.
+In the ```.ipynb``` file there are instructions on how to download them.
 ## Training
 NOTE: Training a model can take up to several hours.
 ### Imagenet